AnandaSriKaushalB/Authentication-using-nodejs/README.md

 Step1) install node modules using npm install node

-Step2) install the dependencies using npm
+Step2) install the dependencies using npm, use the latest versions and make necessary changes to the code to get it running

 step3) in the terminal type 'npm run devStart' to run the code